 What are pubic lice?

-Pubic lice, or ‘crabs’, are tiny insects that live in pubic hair.
-(That’s the hair that covers your genitals).
-They're usually passed on through sexual contact, but can also be transmitted in other ways, such as by sharing a towel.
-Similar to head lice, pubic lice are a nuisance but can be easily treated and cured.
+Pubic lice, sometimes called pubic hair ‘crabs’, are tiny insects that live in pubic hair (the hair that covers your genitals).
+They're usually passed on through sexual contact, but can also be transmitted through indirect contact, such as by sharing a towel.
+Similar to head lice, it can be annoying and uncomfortable, but the good news is that pubic lice are easy to treat.

 Symptoms of pubic lice